marafathussain/ML_book_easy/chapters/chapter1.md

 - Remove or correct obvious errors
 - Understand and account for known biases

-We'll cover data cleaning in detail in Chapter 2.
+We will cover data cleaning in detail in Chapter 2.

 ## 1.6 Why Machine Learning Works in Biology